Payday loans in the United Kingdom: Market overview

 The provision of Payday (HTSTC) loans is overseen by the UK's Financial Conduct Authority.
 FCA data sizes the UK market, in the twelve months to 2018, at 5.4 million loans per year.
 This is a significant reduction from in 2013, before FCA regulation of the sector, when the market was c.
 10 million loans a year.
 In terms of value the FCA sizes the market with consumers borrowing c.
 1.3bn a year, making the average loan size c. £250.

 The market is concentrated.
 In 2018 the FCA identified 88 firms providing loans however 85% of loans were provided by just ten players.
 Since that time a number of key players have left the market.
 This includes Wonga, Enova (trading as Quickquid and Onstride), Dollar (Moneyshop, Payday Express, Payday UK), Curo/Cash euro net (trading as Wageday Advance).
-As at June 2021 the largest players left in the market were Mr Lender and Lending Stream, although there are many other lenders include CashFloat, Money boat and The Money Hive.
+As at June 2021 the largest players left in the market were Mr Lender and Lending Stream, although there are many other lenders include CashFloat, Moneyboat and The Money Hive.

 Most of the players are members of the trade association, The Consumer Finance Association.

 Customer profile

 In 2018 the FCA published their financial lives research.
 This gave insight into customers of different product types (among other segmentations).
-From this research, Payday loan and installment loan customers tend to be younger overindexing in the 25-34 year old agegroup.
-They are less likely to have a degree however are not necessarily low income, overindexing in the £30-50k range.
+From this research, Payday loan and installment loan customers tend to be predominantly young overindexing in the 25-34 year old agegroup.
+These borrowers tend to live in rented properties or with parents and are more likely to be in financial difficulties.
+They are less likely to have a degree and are generally low income.